wymeditor/wymeditor/docs/getting_started/setup.rst

 .. note::

-    With jQUery 2.x and newer, there is no support for IE8 and older.
+    With jQuery 2.x and newer, there is no support for IE8 and older.

 Download a Pre-built Release of WYMeditor
 =========================================